-First of all, kill all the processes of MySQL before even restarting the MySQL server.
+Now, kill all the processes of MySQL before restarting the MySQL server:

-Step 9: Log in with newly set Password
+Step 10: Log in with the newly set Password

-Now, Log in to the MySQL shell with the newly set password.
+Log in to the MySQL shell with the newly set password:

 This is it.
 MySQL’s root password is successfully changed, and you are logged back into the MySQL shell.